briansyoo/Codes/Cassandra_Analysis_Library/README.md

+Cassandra Analysis Library Program

+Last Updated (BY) 1/6/2018: restructured library.

 Currently working on adding to the library and improving the capabilities of the scripts.

 REQUIREMENTS: f2py, matplotlib, numpy